Special Relationship: Interactions

 Biden took office on January 20, 2021.
 It was reported by The Telegraph that Johnson was the first European leader that Biden made a phone call to after being inaugurated as president.
 In the first days of his presidency, Biden's administration expressed that the president desired to work closely with Johnson, looking to the 2021 G7 Summit and the 2021 United Nations Climate Change Conference as opportunities for collaboration between the two leaders.

 Biden's first overseas trip and first face-to-face meeting with Johnson was at the 2021 G7 Summit, hosted in Cornwall, England in June.
 Johnson described Biden as a "breath of fresh air", stating "there's so much that [the US] want to do together" with us.
 The first meeting between the two leaders included plans to re-establish travel links between the US and UK, which had been banned by the US since the start of the pandemic and to agree a deal (to be called the new Atlantic charter), which commits the countries to working together on "the key challenges of this century - cyber security, emerging technologies, global health and climate change".
 President Biden explicitly "affirmed the special relationship".
 That charter encompass democracy and human rights of all individuals, rules-based international order and fair trade, territorial integrity and freedom of navigation, protect innovative edge and new markets/standards, terrorism, rules-based global economy, climate crisis and health systems and health protection.
 Also in their talks, both leaders affirmed a commitment to maintaining the Good Friday Agreement, a matter which Biden is personally greatly concerned about.
 After their first meeting, both Johnson and Biden characterized their interaction as having affirmed the "special relationship".

 Truss and Biden (September 2022 – October 2022)

-After Johnson resigned amid the Chris Pincher scandal, Liz Truss became Prime Minister of the United Kingdom on September 6, 2022.
+Liz Truss became Prime Minister of the United Kingdom on September 6, 2022.
 President Biden said in a congratulatory tweet that he looked forward to "deepening the special relationship" between the US and the UK, and reinstating their commitment to support Ukraine.
-In a break from tradition, Truss's first phone call as Prime Minister did not go to the White House, instead choosing to speak to Ukrainian President Volodymyr Zelenskyy before calling Biden later that evening.
+In a break from tradition, Truss's first phone call as prime minister did not go to the White House, instead choosing to speak to Ukrainian President Volodymyr Zelenskyy before calling Biden later that evening.

-Sunak and Biden (October 2022 – present)
+Sunak and Biden (October 2022 – July 2024)

-After Truss resigned amid a government crisis, Rishi Sunak became the Prime Minister on October 25, 2022.
+Rishi Sunak became Prime Minister of the United Kingdom on October 25, 2022.
+That day, President Biden called him to congratulate him on his appointment, as well as both agreeing to support Ukraine and maintaining the Good Friday Agreement.
+They both also spoke about cooperation between the two countries, such as AUKUS.
+In March 2023, they both met – alongside Australian Prime Minister Anthony Albanese – at an AUKUS summit in San Diego (where Biden jokingly asked Sunak if he could come to Sunak's California home).